Battle of Uji (1180): Prelude

 "There is a saying that a man will have pity on a distressed bird that takes refuge in his bosom.
 I don't know about the rest, but as for me and my followers we go down to attack Rokuhara tonight and die there!"Another monk agreed with him, and so the army set off with around 1,500 men to Rokuhara.
 However soon an issue was faced, as when Mochihito had first entered the temple, Mii-dera had made a rampart, a moat, set up palisades, and thrown obstacles across the road, so the moat had to be bridged and the obstacles removed.
 It had taken the whole evening for it to be able to be crossed and the road be cleared.
-Noticing it had already been morning, the attack was called off, thinking it would be too risky to fight the Taira in broad daylight.
+Noticing it was already morning, the attack was called off, thinking it would be too risky to fight the Taira in broad daylight.
 Fault was put upon the Monk who had delayed the expedition by arguing, and he along with his followers were violently harassed and attacked by the other Monks.
 He eventually fled towards Rokuhara, where he told the story to the Taira, who were not concerned by it, as they had 10,000 men assembled at Rokuhara.

 Then the Prince, seeing that Enryakuji had turned against them, that Nara had not yet sent any men, and that Mii-dera alone could not defend itself, decided on the 17th of June to leave the temple and headed for Nara.
 While the older monks stayed behind at the temple, the younger monks along with the Watanabe clan and Yorimasa went with Mochihito, meaning the army had around 1,500 men.

 They marched down to Uji, crossing the Uji River and tearing up the planks of the bridge behind them to prevent the Taira from following.
 As Mochihito hadn't gotten any sleep the night before, they entered the Byōdō-in temple to get some rest.